Budget 2020: Sitharaman announces new income tax rates but there's a catch

-Budget 2020: Finance Minister Sitharaman has announced new income tax rates.
-Those earning Rs 5-7.5 lakh will now pay just 15 per cent, while those earning up to Rs 5 lakh in a year will pay no tax.
-Income tax rates will be significantly reduced for those who forego reliefs, exemptions, Sitharaman said.
+Budget 2020: Finance Minister Nirmala Sitharaman has announced "a new and simplified persoanl tax regime' with revised income tax slabs and tax rates.
+Those earning Rs 5-7.5 lakh will now pay just 10 per cent, while those earning up to Rs 5 lakh in a year will pay no tax.
+Income tax rates will be significantly reduced for those who forego deductions and exemptions, Sitharaman said.

 While the government has announced changes in the tax slabs by raising income tax slabs, those availing these new slabs will not be eligible for rebates and exemptions.
 "In this new personal income tax regime, income tax rates will be significantly reduced for the individuals who forgo certain exemptions and deductions," the FM said.

-This means that if anyone chooses to pay income tax via new income tax regime, they will not be able to claim "exemptions", while if they choose to file income tax as per the old tax regime, they will be able to claim rebates but will pay more taxes.
+This means that if anyone chooses to pay income tax via the new regime, they will not be able to claim "exemptions".
+If they choose to file income tax as per the old tax regime, they will be able to claim rebates but will have to pay more taxes.

 A person earning Rs 15 lakh per anum and not availing any deductions will pay Rs 1.95 lakh tax in place of Rs 2.73 lakh now, says the FM.
-The government will forego Rs 40,000 crore per annum revenue from new income tax rates for individuals, says the FM.The taxpayers were looking for a rearrangement of the tax slabs.
-It was earlier expected that the government might impose a flat rate of 10 per cent for taxpayers earning from Rs 2.5 lakh to Rs 10 lakh.
+The government will forego Rs 40,000 crore per annum revenue from new income tax rates for individuals, says the FM.The most prominent demand ahead of the Budget was a rearrangement of the personal tax slabs.
+Earlier it was expected that the government might impose a flat rate of 10 per cent for taxpayers earning from Rs 2.5 lakh to Rs 10 lakh.
 Individuals earning between Rs 10-20 lakh and from Rs 20 lakh to 2 crore might be charged with 20 per cent and 30 per cent tax rates.

 FULL COVERAGE:Union Budget 2020